BEST PAINT FOR CEILINGS

 FLAT PAINT IS BEST

-All three of these latex paints provide a dead flat finish, which is what you want to hide any imperfections in the drywall.
+All three of these latex ceiling paint provide a dead flat finish, which is what you want to hide any imperfections in the drywall.
 There is a current trend for higher sheens on walls & ceilings at the moment, and we are receiving more requests for matte or eggshell on ceilings.
 Shine, however, requires so much more from the substrate, meaning that the drywall needs to be a Level 5 finish with very few imperfections in order for it to look good.
 When most people think about high shine, they think about a polished car surface and this shine does not translate well on drywall surfaces.
 Stick with a flat to create that powdery soft look that floats above your rooms.

 BEST CEILING COLORS